AdamCSmithCWS/PIF_population_estimates/README.md

 $$

 $$
-log(\lambda_{i,j}) = \alpha_{j} + log(RelativeAbundance_{i,j})
+log(\lambda_{i,j}) = \beta_{j} + log(RelativeAbundance_{i,j})
 $$

-In this model formulation, the intercept ($\alpha_j$) represents a scaling factor between the observed BBS counts and the eBird relative abundance for route-j.
-We can use a hierarchical structure to model the variation in the scaling factor among routes ($\sigma$), while accounting for the repeated observations at each route $\alpha_j\sim Normal(\mu,\sigma)$.
+In this model formulation, the intercept ($\beta_j$) represents a scaling factor between the observed BBS counts and the eBird relative abundance for route-j.
+We can use a hierarchical structure to model the variation in the scaling factor among routes ($\sigma$), while accounting for the repeated observations at each route $\beta_j\sim Normal(\mu,\sigma)$.
 The hyperparameter $\mu$ estimates the mean eBird-BBS scaling factor across all routes, and its posterior distribution estimates the variation in that scaling.

-We can then combine the posterior draws of the exponentiated scaling factor $\mu$, (including a retransformation factor, $0.5*\sigma^2$ to account for the asymetries of a log normal distribution) with the bootstrapping processes used in @stanton2019 to propagate the uncertainty of the scaling factor with the uncertainty of the correction factors for distance ($C_d$, a uniform distribution from 80% of the species' assigned distance category \[in km\] to 10% above the distance category), time of day ($C_t$, normal distribution with mean and standard deviation estimated in @stanton2019), and pairs ($C_p$, truncated normal distribution with a mean equal to the species' assigned pair correction value, standard deviation equal to 0.13, and truncated at 1.0 and 2.0).
+We can then combine the posterior draws of the exponentiated scaling factor $\mu$, (including a retransformation factor, $0.5*\sigma^2$ to account for the asymetries of a log normal distribution) with the bootstrapping processes used in @stanton2019 to propagate the uncertainty of the scaling factor with the uncertainty of the correction factors for distance ($C_d$, a uniform distribution from 80% of the species' assigned distance category $$in km$$ to 10% above the distance category), time of day ($C_t$, normal distribution with mean and standard deviation estimated in @stanton2019), and pairs ($C_p$, truncated normal distribution with a mean equal to the species' assigned pair correction value, standard deviation equal to 0.13, and truncated at 1.0 and 2.0).

 $$
 Calibration = \frac{exp(\mu + 0.5*\sigma^2)*C_t*C_p}{50*\pi*C_d}